glapa-grossklag/rpn-py/README.md

 # Architecture

 1. The input stream is parsed into tokens.
-	a.
-Every token is either an operator or an operand.
+	- Every token is either an operator or an operand.
-	b.
-All operators are binary operators (i.e., they apply to two operands.)
+	- All operators are binary operators (i.e., they apply to two operands.)
-	c.
-All numbers are considered operands, and all operands are stored as floating-point numbers.
+	- All numbers are considered operands, and all operands are stored as floating-point numbers.
 2. The token stream is evaluated using shift-reduce parsing.
 3. The result is displayed.